vbatts/quay-scheduled-build/README.md

 - https://quay.io/ to sign up for your account (there is a free plan)
 - https://docs.quay.io/api/ has some information on setting up Oauth2 tokens
 - https://docs.quay.io/glossary/robot-accounts.html on robot accounts

+## container available

+There is a container build of this project available at https://quay.io/repository/vbatts/quay-scheduled-build

+You can `docker|podman pull quay.io/vbatts/quay-scheduled-build`.

+Use this to generate your config, run oneshot or as a server.

 ## config